 What Makes Clinic-recruited Donor Sperm Safer?

-Choosing donor sperm is a big deal!
+Choosing a sperm donor is a big deal!

 It requires serious consideration and support.